An update from 2020:

-The thing is that if you choose a noble way of managing libraries from within a container, it will break code synchronization with host in a following scenario, which seems rather common to me:
+The thing is that if you choose a noble way of managing libraries from within a container, it will break code synchronization with host in a following scenario:

-- Assume a fresh nodejs project which you have just cloned, so there’s no
+- Assume a freshly cloned nodejs project, so there’s no

-node_modulesdirectory on host, but there’s dockerfile that will run
+node_modulesdirectory on host, but the dockerfile conveniently runs

 npm install.
-Project directory is mapped as a volume, so code will be synchronized and updated immediately when changing it on host.
+Project directory is mapped as a volume, so the code will be synchronized and updated immediately when changing it on the host.

-- After running docker-compose, you will unfortunately discover that those dependencies have vanished from the container, because they were overwritten by a volume from a host machine, that does not contain
+docker-compose up, you will unfortunately discover those dependencies have vanished from the container, because they were overwritten by a volume from a host machine, that did not contain

 node_modules.
 Everything is broken.